 To prevent users from losing progress on an assessment they haven't saved yet (or haven't saved since their last update), Learnosity Assessments will warn the user that they have unsaved changes if they attempt to navigate away from the assessment.
 Learnosity's assess player can optionally display a "Save and Exit" button to provide a structured way for users to save their changes and navigate away.

 Note that autoscoring is run on a user's responses every time they are saved.
-This means back-end scores are available from Data API for Incomplete sessions before they are submitted.
+This allows back-end scores to be available via Data API for an Incomplete session before its final submission.
 However, the autoscoring is asynchronous, so there can be a short delay between the user's updates and the scores reflecting in Data API.

 If required, you can programmatically trigger Items API to perform a save operation by calling the